darkreapyre/Sandbox/README.md

 	- **S3**

 # Configure the AWS CLI and launch the `edge` EC2 instance
 After configureing and downloading the above pre-requisites, the following procedures will walk through setting up the basic EC2 instance, the `edge` node.
 This instance is essentially a jump start into the AWS cloud.
-It is the instance that will allow for initial deployment of the architecture and can at a later storage be used as the VPN edge point into a VPC, a ssh bastion host allowing for local code to be pushed to the cloud or simply just a "backdoor" into the environment.
+It is the instance that will allow for initial deployment of the architecture and can at a later stage be used as the VPN edge point into a VPC, a ssh bastion/jump host allowing for "local" code to be pushed to the cloud or simply just a "backdoor" into the environment.
 For more information on securing and providing access into the architecture, see [Appendix A].
 Testing a footnote.[^1

 ### Step 1: Configure the AWS CLI
 From the Windows command prompt, type `aws configure`.
 The CLI will prompt for the following:
 - **AWS Access Key ID:** The Access Key ID for the AWS account that is being used to configure the `admin` instance.
 - **AWS Secret Access Key:** The Secret Access Key for the AWS account being used to configure the `admin` instance.
-- **Default region name:** This is the AWS region where the `admin` instance will be configured.
+- **Default region name:** This is the AWS region where the `edge` instance will be configured.
 This can be any region, but it is recommended to choose the region closest to you.
 - **Default output format:** This is the format of the results from running a CLI command.
 It can be formatted as `json`, `text` or `table`.
 It is recommended that for **Step 1**, to have the output formatted as `text` to better familiarize oneself with using the CLI.

 >**Note:** To configure multiple profiles, named profiles can be configured with the `--profile <profile name>` option.
 Additionally, to change any of the above options, simply run `aws configure` again.